 Fruit and vegetable diet increases Bluelight filtering capacity of macular pigment

 External bluelight filters such as tinted glasses or filters covering your digital display (here a list of 10 external bluelight filters) are a quick solution for light sensitivity, i.e. low macular pigment bluelight filtering capacity (Influence of the dietary carotenoids lutein and zeaxanthin on visual performance: application to baseball; 2012).
 They might help you reduce your computer eye strain, although most external filters increase the risk of other (non-bluelight) computer eye strain causes: contrast reduction and reflections.

 Over the longer-term the bluelight filtering (and anti-oxidant) function of your macular pigment is best improved through fruit and vegetable diet (or macular pigment dietary supplements) because the carotenoids absorbed from food into our macular pigment are anti-oxidants and protect your macula from degenerative processes (Macular pigment and its contribution to vision; 2013).
 No external bluelight filter can do that!

-Bluelight filtering diet that contains macular pigment forming carotenoids, lutein and zeaxanthin has high content of egg yolk, fruits and vegetables.
-A good rule of thumb is to look for fruits and vegetables that are yellow, orange or leafy green: corn, parsley, spinach, orange peppers, kiwi, pumpkin, oranges, basil, kale, leek, etc. For more information on foods rich with macular pigment carotenoids lutein and zeaxanthin along with exact quantities/concentrations contained check NutritionData or click on the tables below.
+Bluelight filtering diet that contains macular pigment forming carotenoids, lutein and zeaxanthin, has high content of egg yolk, fruits, and vegetables.
+A good rule of thumb is to look for fruits and vegetables that are yellow, orange or leafy green (dark): corn, parsley, spinach, orange peppers, kiwi, pumpkin, oranges, basil, kale, leek, etc. For more information on foods rich with macular pigment carotenoids lutein and zeaxanthin along with exact quantities/concentrations contained check NutritionData or click on the tables below.